Wollwolke/airPi/README.md

 ## Software

-The project is built using PlatformIO.
+The project is built using PlatformIO and the [Arduino-Pico core](https://github.com/earlephilhower/arduino-pico).

 Configuration is done using the [`configuration.hpp`](code/include/configuration.hpp) file.